Snisen-dev/devops24/examinations/01/README.md

 What are the permissions of the `~/.ssh` directory?

+Answer:
 ```bash
 drwx------.
 2 deploy deploy 72 Oct 16 11:37 /home/deploy/.ssh
 ```

-The owner has full access and is the only one with access
+The owner (deploy) has full access and is the only one with access

 Why are the permissions set in such a way?

+Answer:
 For security reasons.
 Inorder to keep the keys and config inacessable to other users otherwise the device may be accessed by an unathorized user.

 ## QUESTION B